31Results for "Pennsylvania Journal"

-Newspaper advertisement for a captured slave who fought with the Continental army during the American Revolution.
+Newspaper advertisement for a Black man captured by the Continental Army during the American Revolution.

 Newspaper advertisement for a runaway slave